awsdocs/amazon-rds-user-guide/doc_source/Aurora.Managing.md

 1. Choose **Launch DB Instance** to launch the restored DB instance\.

    A new DB instance is created with the name you specified, and a new DB cluster is created\.
 The DB cluster name is the new DB instance name followed by `–cluster`\.
 For example, if the new DB instance name is `myrestoreddb`, the new DB cluster name is `myrestoreddb-cluster`\.

+#### Backtracking a DB Cluster<a name="Aurora.Managing.Backups.Restore.Backtracking"></a>

+You can also backtrack a DB server to "rewind" the DB cluster to a previous point in time, after configuring the DB cluster for backtracking\.
+Unlike restoring a DB server, backtracking a DB server doesn't require creating a new Aurora DB cluster, which makes backtracking much faster\.
+However, you must configure backtracking before you can use it, and it has a few other limitations\.
+For more information, see [Backtracking an Aurora DB Cluster](AuroraMySQL.Managing.Backtrack.md)\.

 #### Database Cloning for Aurora<a name="Aurora.Managing.Backups.Restore.Cloning"></a>